cider-security-research/cicd-goat/Readme.md

     docker-compose -f docker-compose-dev.yaml up -d
     ```
 3. Make the desired changes:
-   * Jenkins is completely configured as code so desired changes should be made to the files in "jenkins-server" or "jenkins-agent" folders.
+   * Jenkins and Gitea are completely configured as code so desired changes should be made to the files in "jenkins-server", "jenkins-agent" or "gitea" folders.
-   * To make changes in Gitea and CTFd, use the admin credentials in [Spoilers.md](Spoilers.md#Admin Credentials)
+   * To make changes in CTFd, use the admin credentials in [Spoilers.md](Spoilers.md#Admin Credentials)
 4. Shutdown the environment, move changes made in Gitea and CTFd to data/ and rebuild it:
     ```sh
     docker-compose -f docker-compose-dev.yaml down